 The fastest way to learn a language is to immerse yourself in it.
 Ideally, you would live in a country where everyone speaks your target language—but when that’s not possible, create your own immersion with a little creativity and a lot of sticky notes.

-Every time you see a word, repeat it aloud to yourself.
+Every time you see a word, repeat it aloud to yourself (it's crucial to speak the language out loud).
 If you’ve been struggling with the word, challenge yourself to use it in a sentence.

 This strategy lets you learn constantly, even when you think you don’t have the time, and makes the language a constant part of your environment.

 If your busy schedule keeps you from sitting down at a desk to review flashcards, then turn to audio learning.
 Download Rocket Languages handy Interactive Audio Lessons to play in the car or while you’re running errands and learn real world conversations.
 At between 20 and 40 minutes each, each interactive lesson is perfect for a commute.

 At the end of a long day, all you want to do is fall into bed, load Netflix and zone out.
 You don’t necessarily want to open a textbook.
 So don’t.
 Instead, binge a TV show in your target language.

 If you’re a beginner, turn on English subtitles but read them only when you have to.
 Note words that characters say often and try to decipher them from context clues.
 Train your ear to the way the language sounds.

 If you’re an intermediate learner, then watch the show with subtitles in the target language.
 Say the words with the characters in order to make your own speech sound more natural.
 At first, it may feel odd to talk to your TV screen, but you’ll be surprised how much it helps your own speaking skills.

 If you’re advanced, challenge yourself to watch the show with no subtitles.
 This will radically improve your listening!